Q: Are monsters good at math?

 Course Highlights

-- You will learn integration by parts, trig substitution, and partial fractions.
+- You’ll learn integration by parts, trig substitution, and partial fractions.
 These may sound complicated now, but you’ll get the hang of them.

 - Infinite sequences and series – you’ll learn about some of their properties and applications, including how Fourier series can represent any periodic function.